 State University Partnership Program

 The SUP program promotes collaboration with Kentucky public universities, extends Cabinet research capacity and supports program evaluation and policy development.
-The Office of Health Data and Analytics (OHDA) works across CHFS agencies to develop a comprehensive research agenda advancing research meaningful and applicable to the Cabinet and the citizens it serves.
+The Office of Data Analytics (ODA) works across CHFS agencies to develop a comprehensive research agenda advancing research meaningful and applicable to the Cabinet and the citizens it serves.

-Through the SUP program, OHDA is able to develop a robust research library to support data-driven policy and increase understanding of the challenges and issues affecting CHFS programs and services.
+Through the SUP program, ODA is able to develop a robust research library to support data-driven policy and increase understanding of the challenges and issues affecting CHFS programs and services.

 The SUP program supports university researchers through data-sharing agreements, research and grant development and serving as a central point of contact for the Cabinet.
 University researchers interested in non-funded project opportunities can get started any time by following steps outlined in the section How to Become a Partner.
 Funded partnerships are available on a biennial basis and awarded following a formal application process and strenuous review prior to selection.

 State University Partnerships are a collaboration between CHFS and Kentucky’s public universities to produce research that expands our understanding of how to improve the health and wellbeing of Kentuckians.
 These partnerships provide a forum for researchers and government leaders to learn from one another and apply research insights to effective policies and programs.

 Type 2 Diabetes Mellitus for Patients Among Medicaid Beneficiaries in Kentucky